Manufacturing yesterday, today and tomorrow

 3. Own It – Create mechanisms for idea collection and approval:

-5. Recognize successes and the people behind them:
+5. Recognise successes and the people behind them: